 - Sleep Issues

-While pseudoaddiction and true addiction can appear to be very similar, it is possible to tell them apart if you at specific symptoms.
+While pseudoaddiction and true addiction can appear very similar, it is possible to tell them apart if you look at specific symptoms.
 Common signs of true addiction include:

 - Physical and Mental Dependence on a Substance

 - Withdrawal Symptoms When the Use is Stopped